katarinastuart/katarinastuart.github.io/_pages/cv.md

 ### Undergradiate Teaching

-BABS3291 – Genes, Genomes and Evolution (University of New South Wales) 2018-2019 Laboratory demonstrator for a third-year biotechnology and biomolecular sciences subject, teaching students with a range of biological and coding knowledge.
-Emphasized topics include introduction to evolutionary bioinformatics, fundamental genomic principles, and investigation into recent advancements in the field.
+**BABS2204 – Genetics** <br>
+UNSW Sydney, T3 2019<br>

-BABS1201 - Molecules, Cells and Genes (University of New South Wales) Term 1, 2019 Laboratory demonstrator for a first-year biotechnology and biomolecular sciences subject.
+Laboratory demonstrator for a second-year biotechnology and biomolecular sciences subject.
 Duties include supervising classes to ensure safely protocols are adhered to, marking assignments, and supervising assessable tasks.
 I was responsible for motivating constructive discussion among students, as well as explaining biological processed to students, and assisting with experimental procedures.

+**BABS3291 – Genes, Genomes and Evolution**<br>
+UNSW Sydney, T2 2018, 2019<br>
+Laboratory demonstrator for a third-year biotechnology and biomolecular sciences subject, teaching students with a range of biological and coding knowledge.
+Key topics include introduction to evolutionary bioinformatics, fundamental genomic principles, and investigation into recent advancements in the field.

+**BABS1201 - Molecules, Cells and Genes**<br>
+UNSW Sydney, T1 2019<br>
+Laboratory demonstrator for a first-year biotechnology and biomolecular sciences subject.
+Duties include supervising classes to ensure safely protocols are adhered to, marking assignments, and supervising assessable tasks.
+I was responsible for motivating constructive discussion among students, as well as explaining biological processed to students, and assisting with experimental procedures.

+### Other

+**ANGUS 2019 - Data Intensive Biology Summer Institute**<br>
+UC Davis, July 2019<br>
+Teaching assistant at the ANGUS summer course held through the Data Intensive Biology Summer Institute and the Lab for Data Intensive Biology at UC Davis.
+Taught learners from varied backgrounds (undergraduate to professorial) genomic practices for analysing big shotgun sequencing data sets over the intensive two-week course, as well as working one on one with learners on their own data sets.

+**Private tutor (Elite Education, various private employers)**<br>
+2014 - present<br>
-Private tutor (Elite Education, various private employers) 2014 - present Private tutoring sessions for students studying a range of subjects, years 5-12.
+Private tutoring sessions for students studying a range of subjects, years 5-12.

+## SUPERVISION EXPERIENCE

+**NSW Year 12 Extension Science Project Supervisor**<br>
+2019<br>
+Primary supervisor for a year 12 student from Elderslie high school, undertaking with them a project looking into environment and phenotype correlations across the cane toads’ Australian range.
+Worked one on one with the student to develop coding, analytical, writing, and general scientific skills to help them produce a report in fulfillment of their course outcomes.
+Assisted student in preparing a conference presentation, which they gave at the 2019 Australasian Evolution Conference.

 ## ADDITIONAL RESEARCH AND FIELD EXPERIENCE